bterwijn/memory_graph/README.md

 ## Troubleshooting ##
+- In Jupyter Notebooks `locals()` has additional variables that cause problems, use `memory_graph.locals_jupyter()` to filter these out.
+Use `memory_graph.get_call_stack_jupyter()` to filter these out of the whole calls stack.

-When graph edges overlap it can be hard to distinguish them.
+- When graph edges overlap it can be hard to distinguish them.
 Using an interactive graphviz viewer, such as [xdot](https://github.com/jrfonseca/xdot.py), on a '*.gv' DOT output file will help.

 ## Author ##